SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~

 The access level for a tuple type is
-the minimum access level of all of the types used in that tuple.
+the most restrictive access level of all of the types used in that tuple.
 For example, if you compose a tuple from two different types,
-one of which is internal and one of which is private,
+one with internal access and one with private access,
-the access level for that compound tuple type will be “private”.
+the access level for that compound tuple type will be private.

 .. sourcefile:: tupleTypes_Module1, tupleTypes_Module1_PublicAndInternal, tupleTypes_Module1_Private